Sex segregation: Equal treatment

 Equal treatment theory or formal equity often works in tandem with libertarianism in that equal treatment theorists believe governments should treat men and women similarly when their situations are similar.
 In countries whose governments have taken to legislation eliminating sex segregation, equal treatment theory is most frequently used as support for such rules and regulation.
-For example, equal treatment theory was adopted by the many feminists during the United States' feminist movement in the 1970s.
+For example, equal treatment theory was adopted by many feminists during the United States' feminist movement in the 1970s.
 This utilization of equal treatment theory led to the adoption of intermediate scrutiny as a standard for sex discrimination on the basis that men and women should be treated equally when in similar situations.
 While equal treatment theory provides a sound framework for equality, application is quite tricky, as many critics question the standards by which men and women should be treated similarly or differently.
 In this manner, libertarianism and equal treatment theory provide good foundations for their agendas in sex segregation, but conceptually do not prevent it, leaving room for mandatory and administrative sex segregation to remain as long as separation is based on celebrated differences between men and women.
 Some forms of mandatory and administrative segregation may perpetuate sex segregation by depicting a difference between male and female employees where there is no such difference, as in combat exclusion policies.

 Difference feminism

 Difference feminism arose from libertarianism and equal treatment theories' perceived failure to create systemic equality for women.
 Difference feminism celebrates biological, psychological, moral differences between men and women, accusing laws concerning sex segregation of diluting these important differences.
 Difference feminists believe that such laws not only ignore these important differences, but also can exclude participation of women in the world.
-Difference feminism's goal is to bring about a consciousness of women's femininity and to cause the revaluation of begin to revalue women's attributes in a more respectful, reverent manner.
+Difference feminism's goal is to bring about a consciousness of women's femininity and to cause the revaluation of women's attributes in a more respectful, reverent manner.

 Difference feminism and equal treatment theory are quite contrasting feminist theories of sex segregation.
 Difference feminism often justifies sex segregation through women's and men's differences while equal treatment theory does not support separation because of differences in sex.
 Difference feminism, however, argues against segregation that stems from societal and "old-fashioned" differences between men and women, but believes that segregation that takes women's differences into account and promotes equality is acceptable, even going so far as to say that some forms of sex segregation are necessary to ensure equality, such as athletics and education, and policies such as Title IX.